 For the bus jump sequence, a ramp was built.
-The bus was started from about 1 mile back and accelerated towards the ramp.
-When it hit the ramp it had reached a speed of 61 mph.
-The bus traveled 109 feet and its front wheels reached an altitude of 20 feet from the ground, which was higher than anyone had anticipated.
-Because of this, the cameras were not placed correctly and the top front part of the bus goes out of the frame when the bus reaches the maximum point of the jump.
+The bus was started from about one mile back, and accelerated towards the ramp.
+When it hit the ramp, it had reached a speed of 61 miles per hour.
+The bus traveled 109 feet, and its front wheels reached an altitude of twenty feet from the ground, which was higher than anyone had anticipated.
+Because of this, the cameras were not placed correctly, and the top front part of the bus goes out of the frame when the bus reaches the maximum point of the jump.

-The script was pitched to Paramount Studios, which placed the movie on turnaround and suggested to writer Graham Yost that his script, which called for the movie to end after everyone gets off the bus, had "too much bus" in it, implying audiences would not go for a movie in which a bus is driving around for two hours.
-Yost then added the subway scenes, and the modified script was presented to Fox Studios, which agreed to film the movie.
+The script was pitched to Paramount Studios, which placed the movie on turnaround, and suggested to Graham Yost that his script, which called for the movie to end after everyone gets off the bus, had "too much bus" in it, implying audiences would not go for a movie, in which a bus is driving around for two hours.
+Yost then added the subway scenes, and the modified script was presented to 20th Century Fox, which agreed to film the movie.

-For the bus jump sequence, the city of Los Angeles gave permission to shoot on the I-105 freeway during the last month of its construction.
+For the bus jump sequence, the city of Los Angeles gave permission to shoot on I-105 during the last month of its construction.
 This required the filming crew to be constantly on the move, depending on the location of the workers.
-It also created continuity problems because the appearance of the set kept changing as the construction crews would erect or tear down structures.
+It also created continuity problems, because the appearance of the set kept changing, as the construction crews would erect or tear down structures.

 A special bus was used for the bus jump scene.
-This bus was modified so that it could reach a speed of 70 mph and it was equipped with powerful shock absorbers.
-The driver seat was moved back 15 feet so that if something went wrong the driver wasn't ejected from the bus.
+This bus was modified so that it could reach a speed of seventy miles per hour, and it was equipped with powerful shock absorbers.
+The driver's seat was moved back fifteen feet, so that if something went wrong, the driver wasn't ejected from the bus.
 The seat itself was a suspension mechanism between the ceiling and the bus floor to avoid the driver from suffering spinal compression on impact.

 There is a picture of an ocean wave on the side of the bus, more noticeably when the bus is circling the airport.
 That photograph was taken by Jan de Bont, for a campaign that was done for the American oceans, "Heal the Bay".

-There are 3 different ads on the bus and they are as follows (with their slogans): The Great LA Zoo - "Good Vibrations"; Heal the Bay - "Leave your children something to remember you by"; and Santa Monica Bank - "Money Isn't Everything.
+There are three different ads on the bus, and they are as follows (with their slogans): The Great L.A.
+Zoo - "Good Vibrations"; Heal the Bay - "Leave your children something to remember you by"; and Santa Monica Bank - "Money Isn't Everything.
 (Yeah, Right.)"

 Before filming began on the freeway with the gap in it, all the lines and signage had to be put in and taken out on a regular basis before and during filming.
 Filming took places for around two and a half weeks.